By Harry Benson

 A Human Performance approach leans on structured methods that assess a site’s processes where human error presents the most risk, then implementing solutions that stop these errors at the source.
 The resulting solutions may be cultural, procedural, or technical in nature, and could fall within any department or workstream of the business where humans are involved.
 Eliminating deviations, particularly recurring ones, will allow your site to move product to market more quickly and efficiently.

-This blog explores the factors within an organization’s control that impact ongoing human performance.
+What are the factors within our organization’s control that impact ongoing human performance?

 Organizations need to pay deliberate attention to each of these factors.
 Since the CEO or Site Head is responsible for the culture of an organization or site, the best approach is for these leaders to assign each of these workplace factors to a primary owner and an executive sponsor who engage the entire organization in the right way to build, and then continually analyze and improve, their assigned factor.
 But leadership is more than a title or role; it is a mindset backed by action.
 Thus, improvement initiative in any of these areas can also be sparked from within an organization, provided that leadership encourages it.